 But, personally I think grouping the data by region makes comparisons difficult.
 And if you retain the grouping by measure (see below), then the colour coding makes it look like a Christmas tree and you don't know where to look first:

 Note: the map in this example is a static image.
-This tutorial does not cover creating choropleth maps in Excel.
-That’ll be another day.
+This tutorial does not cover creating choropleth maps in Excel but you can find some choropleth chart templates here.

 Moral of the Story

 If you want to compare data across multiple criteria and regions then radar charts are not ideal.
 Better choices are Conditional Formatting Data Bars, bar charts, small multiples and Sparklines.